ssbc/go-ssb-room/README.md

 ### Web Dashboard

-The folders `web/handlers` contain the HTTP handlers for the dashboard.
+The folder `web/handlers` contains the HTTP handlers for the dashboard.
 Each subfolder comes with unit tests for the specific area (like `auth`, `news`, etc.).
 Simply run `go test` in one of them or run `go test ./web/...` in the root of the repo to test them all.

 ## Authors